Right at this moment, someone, somewhere around the world is learning with Kumon

-The local communities in those areas highly valued the learning effectiveness of the Kumon Centres.
+The local communities in those areas highly valued the learning effectiveness of the Kumon Centers.
 As a result, local children also began to attend Kumon.
-In time, individuals from those local communities opened their own Kumon Centres.
+In time, individuals from those local communities opened their own Kumon Centers.

 In this way the Kumon Method put down roots in these regions and countries.

 In order to serve children in these communities the Kumon Math learning materials were translated into local languages.